StefanScherer/insider-docker-machine/README.md

 # Windows Server 2016 Insider with Docker

+**Deprecation Notice: Please use the [windows-docker-machine](https://github.com/StefanScherer/windows-docker-machine) repo and with `vagrant up insider`.
+This repo is no longer maintained.**

 This is a special version of my [windows-docker-machine](https://github.com/StefanScherer/windows-docker-machine) repo for the Windows Server Insider Preview.
 Get in touch with Windows Containers and the much smaller nanoserver-insider Docker image on your Mac, Linux or Windows machine.
 Create a local VM that runs in parallel to Docker for Mac/Win.

 ![Docker Machine with Insider](images/insider_docker_machine.png)